vlang/vsl/examples/plot_scatter_with_bars/README.md

 # Example - plot_scatter_with_bars 📘

-This example demonstrates the usage of the V Scientific Library for various purposes.
+This example demonstrates the usage of the V Scientific Library for creating a scatter plot with bars.

 ## Instructions